 Testsigma Chrome extension is available on the Chrome web store.
-Then, click on the “Add to Chrome” button in the top-right corner of the page and confirm the installation by clicking the "Add Extension" in the dialog box that pops up.
+Go to Chrome Web Store, search for Testsigma, select the Testsigma Chrome Recorder, click on the “Add to Chrome” button in the top-right corner of the page, and confirm the installation by clicking the "Add Extension" in the dialog box that pops up.

 Testsigma Extension - Chrome Web Store page